trelliscope/trelliscope/README.md

 ## Overview

-Trelliscope provides a simple mechanism to make an collection of visualizations and display them as interactive [small multiples](https://en.wikipedia.org/wiki/Small_multiple).
+Trelliscope provides a simple mechanism to make a collection of visualizations and display them as interactive [small multiples](https://en.wikipedia.org/wiki/Small_multiple).
 This is a useful general visualization technique for many scenarios, particularly